Rahi374/2048.c/README.md

 1. Download/obtain the project however you want.
 2. make

-Then again, I think I left the binary in the prject folder as well.
+Then again, I think I left the binary in the project folder as well.
 You could just run that and you wouldn't need to compile.

 I'll be asking a few friends to see if I can get a compiled version for Windows and OSX.